exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Docker installed Linux machine:

-In this article, I’m going to use Centos 7.6 virtual machine with the latest version of docker (currently Version 19.03).
+In this article, we use Centos 7.6 virtual machine with the latest version of docker (currently Version 19.03).

 Privileged mode: